tekunotri/tfconfig/readme.txt

 res: 1280x960 4:3

 how to install:
-backup your tf/cfg folder first!!!!!!! drag every file into tf/cfg in your tf/ folder done
+backup your tf/cfg and custom folder first!!!!!!! drag both folders into your tf/ folder done

-edit technobinds.cfg to edit binds
+edit cfg/technobinds.cfg to edit binds

 want to uninstall the config? here's a tutorial on how to reset your game: https://docs.mastercomfig.com/page/setup/clean_up/